Nexucss/Test1/README.md

 IntroText.BackgroundTransparency = 1
 IntroText.TextScaled = true
 IntroText.TextColor3 = Color3.fromRGB(255, 255, 255)
-IntroText.Text = "The Script is injected into the game, in order to avoid bugs it is advisable not to spam the execute button of your injector, {Script V1.0} (By : Nexucss)"
+IntroText.Text = "The Script is injected into the game, in order to avoid bugs it is advisable not to spam the execute button of your injector, Press F4 to open the exploit, {Script V1.0} (By : Nexucss)"
 IntroText.ZIndex = 100
 Black.ZIndex = 99
 Black.Parent = Gui